-6.16.
+- 6.15.
 Active personal dosimeters are small electronic radiation detectors that emit a warning signal when a pre-set dose rate or dose alarm level is exceeded.
 Most of these devices also provide a digital display of the cumulative personal dose equivalent.
-The warning signal is normally an audible alarm, although this can be supplemented by a vibration or a visual signal (which is useful if the ambient noise level is high and/or if ear protectors are being worn).

-6.17.
-Active personal dosimeters are a useful tool to help keep radiation doses as low as reasonably achievable.
-They can also help to immediately alert workers to problems, hence preventing incidents or mitigating their consequences.
+The warning signal is normally an audible alarm, although this can be supplemented by a vibration or a visual signal (which is useful if the ambient noise level is high or if hearing protection devices are being worn). - 6.16.
+Active personal dosimeters are a useful tool to warn of high dose rates or to prevent overexposures.
+They can help to immediately alert workers to problems, hence preventing incidents or mitigating their consequences.
 The operating organization should provide active personal dosimeters to well logging personnel who regularly undertake well logging work with radiation sources.

-6.18.
-Important considerations in relation to the use of personal alarm monitors include the following:

-- (a) Active personal dosimeters should not replace passive dosimeters unless they have been specially approved (for example by the regulatory body) for this purpose.
-In most cases, active personal dosimeters will supplement the passive dosimeters worn by well logging personnel. - (b) Active personal dosimeters should not be used as a replacement for workplace monitoring instruments (e.g. dose rate meters). - (c) Active personal dosimeters should be tested periodically in accordance with national recommendations and/or guidance from the manufacturer. - (d) Active personal dosimeters should be calibrated in terms of the radiation fields likely to be encountered in the workplace.
+- 6.17.
+Important considerations in relation to the use of active personal dosimeters include the following: - (a) Active personal dosimeters should not replace passive dosimeters unless they have been specially approved (for example by the regulatory body) for this purpose.
+In most cases, active personal dosimeters will supplement the passive dosimeters worn by well logging personnel. - (b) Active personal dosimeters should not be used as a replacement for workplace monitoring instruments (e.g. dose rate meters). - (c) Active personal dosimeters should be tested periodically in accordance with national recommendations and guidance from the manufacturer. - (d) Active personal dosimeters should be calibrated in terms of the radiation fields likely to be encountered in the workplace. - (e) The alarm settings of the active personal dosimeters should reflect an appropriate level of dose and/or dose rate and the alarm level should be visible during operation of the device. - (f) Changes to active personal dosimeters should not be allowed, except by persons with appropriate roles and responsibilities.